BAK2K3/CIRPG/README.md

     Speed).
 -   **XP**: Experience Points.
 Represents progression between Character Levels.
--   **Tier**: Weapons and Enemies are Tiered, which means they will only become available within the possible pool of content when a user reaches or exceeds that Tier.
+-   **Tier**: Weapons and Enemies are Tiered, which means they will only become available within the possible pool of content when a user's level reaches or exceeds that Tier.
 -   [**Codex**](https://en.wikipedia.org/wiki/Codex_(Warhammer_40,000)): This
     term is used to refer to a library-like list of all content within the game.
 -   [**Rarity**](https://en.wikipedia.org/wiki/Loot_(video_games)): This term is
     used to describe how ‘rare’ a weapon is.
-The higher the Rarity, the higher the item’s stats will be.
+The higher the Rarity, the higher the item’s base stats will be.
 </details>

 ---